Miguel Ferrer

 Miguel José Ferrer (February 7, 1955 – January 19, 2017) was an American actor.
 His breakthrough role was as Bob Morton in the 1987 film RoboCop.
-Other film roles include Quigley in Blank Check (1994), Harbinger in Hot Shots!
-Part Deux (1993), Shan Yu in Mulan (1998), Eduardo Ruiz in Traffic (2000) and Vice President Rodriguez in Iron Man 3 (2013).
-Ferrer's notable television roles include FBI Agent Albert Rosenfield on Twin Peaks (1990–1991, 2017), Tarakudo on Jackie Chan Adventures (2000–2005), Dr. Garret Macy on Crossing Jordan (2001–2007) and NCIS Assistant Director Owen Granger on NCIS: Los Angeles (2012–2017).
+Other film roles include Harbinger in Hot Shots!
+Part Deux (1993), Quigley in Blank Check, Eduardo Ruiz in Traffic (2000) and Vice President Rodriguez in Iron Man 3 (2013).
+Ferrer's notable television roles include FBI Agent Albert Rosenfield on Twin Peaks (1990–1991, 2017), Dr. Garret Macy on Crossing Jordan (2001–2007) and NCIS Assistant Director Owen Granger on NCIS: Los Angeles (2012–2017).

+Ferrer also performed voice acting in animated projects, including Shan Yu in Mulan (1998), Tarakudo on Jackie Chan Adventures (2000–2005), Vandal Savage in Young Justice (2010–2012), and Delgado in Beverly Hills Chihuahua 2 (2011).

 Early life

-Ferrer was born on February 7, 1955, in Santa Monica, California, the oldest of five children of Academy Award-winning Puerto Rican actor José Ferrer and singer Rosemary Clooney, who was of English, Irish and German descent.
+Ferrer was born on February 7, 1955, in Santa Monica, California.
+He was the oldest of five children born to Puerto Rican actor José Ferrer and American singer Rosemary Clooney.

 Ferrer's siblings were sisters Maria and Monsita, and brothers Gabriel (later the husband of singer Debby Boone) and actor Rafael.
 He also had an older half-sister, Letty (Leticia) Ferrer, from his father José's prior marriage to Uta Hagen.
-He was the cousin of actor George Clooney and the nephew of journalist Nick Clooney.
+Ferrer was a cousin of actor George Clooney and nephew of journalist Nick Clooney.

 Ferrer was raised in Hollywood and Beverly Hills and attended Beverly Hills High School.
 As a teenager, his interests tended toward music; he played the drums on Keith Moon's Two Sides of the Moon.
 After high school, Ferrer studied acting at the Beverly Hills Playhouse.